linkedin/forthic/server/apps/coding-forthic/intake-multistep/README.md

 3. Update `FORM-CONFIGS` to reflect your Jira Project and Issue Type
 4. Update the `step_tabs` field `FORM-CONFIGS` to reflect the number of steps in your form
 5. Load the example and click on the "Refresh Configs" button.
 This will ensure that config tabs exist for all of your steps in your Google spreadsheet
-6. Import [intake-multistep - Multistep 1.tsv](./intake-multistep%20-%20Multistep%201.tsv) and [intake-multistep - Multistep 2.tsv](./intake-multistep%20-%20Multistep%202.tsv) and click "Refresh Configs" again
+6. Import [intake-multistep - Multistep.tsv](./intake-multistep%20-%20Multistep%.tsv) and [intake-multistep - Multistep 2.tsv](./intake-multistep%20-%20Multistep%202.tsv) and click "Refresh Configs" again